Why switch to T5 LED grow lights?

 That’s why I decided to write this article.

 I did all the research and found the best T5 LED grow light tubes and bars on the market, so that you don’t have to.
-Whether you are looking for a LED tube to replace a fluorescent tube in an existing fixture, a standalone T5 tube, or a complete kit with fixture and bulbs, I narrowed the options down to the best.

 And that doesn’t mean the most expensive.
 These are the ones that give you the most value for money.